jmtemple/python-lists-strings/README.md

 - Shuffles your list

 Q16: What is the difference between a `list` and a `string`?
 What are some methods you can perform on a `list` that you can't do with a `string` (and vice versa)?

-Q17: Include a link to your Replit workspace for this lab.